rcifw/rcifw.github.io/docs/publications.md

 # Citing the RCIF
 In order to participate in future funding opportunities, we need you, the users, to cite the RCIF in your publications:

-_Computations were performed using the facilities of the Washington University Research Computing and Informatics Facility, which were partially funded by NIH grants S10OD025200, 1S10RR022984-01A1 and 1S10OD018091-01.
-Additional support is provided The McDonnell Center for Systemes Neuroscience._
+> _Computations were performed using the facilities of the Washington University Research Computing and Informatics Facility (RCIF).
+The RCIF has received funding from NIH S10 program grants: 1S10OD025200-01A1 and 1S10OD030477-01._

 [top](#quick-links)